money in peru

 Fortunately, Peru fits most travelers’ budgets.
 Making it one of the best destinations for all travelers in the world.
 From thrifty backpackers to luxury-loving homeless.
 No matter what your vacation budget is, there is something for everyone in Peru.
 Whether you are looking for a certain level of comfort that includes good food and hotels with hot water, you can expect to spend between $ 70 and $ 100 a day.

 But if you are interested in staying in high-end hotels and eating in quality restaurants, the budget can exceed $ 500 a day.
-Therefore, if you are planning a trip to Machu Picchu, There are numerous luxurious hotel options to choose from as well.
+Therefore, if you are planning a trip to Machu Picchu, there are numerous luxurious hotel options to choose from as well.
 On the other hand, if you don’t have the budget for these hotels, it is worth it to visit them anyway.
 The different patios are wonderful, and the architecture is worthy of photographs.
 Now, there are also budgets for thrifty travelers that do not exceed $ 50 charges a day.
 There are several ways to save money while getting to know Peru.
-You can select to share rooms, enjoy family restaurants.
-And many times cash can save you surcharges from your bank, as well as give you options for haggling in different places.
+You can select to share rooms or enjoy family restaurants.
+And many times cash in Peru can save you surcharges from your bank, as well as give you options for haggling in different places.
 No matter your budget, Peru vacations are worth it.

 Tipping